A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-Symmetry of the matrix Riccati differential equation in \eqref{eq:P_dot_aug} ensures that the P-matrix remains symmetric and its bottom-right block matrix entry (associated only to the sample-state) remains unchanged.
-At the same time, the off-diagonal block entries describe the cross covariance between the online states and the sample-state \cite{vanderMerwe.2004b}.
+Symmetry of the matrix Riccati differential equation in \eqref{eq:P_dot_aug} ensures that the $P$-matrix remains symmetric and its bottom-right block matrix entry (associated only to the sample state) remains unchanged.
+At the same time, the off-diagonal block entries describe the cross-covariance between the online states and the sample state \cite{vanderMerwe.2004b}.

 During the measurement update, the two cases \textit{minor instance} and \textit{major instance} must be distinguished, cf. Fig.~\ref{fig:meth:MR-EKF_timegrid}.
 Van der Merwe \cite{vanderMerwe.2004b} proposed to use an indicator matrix $M_k$ to ensure that the correct entries of the augmented state vector and error covariance matrix are updated.
 This indicator matrix contains zero or identity block matrices to mark certain states as \textit{ancillary}: as long as the offline measurements are not returned (minor instances during delay period), only the online entries of the augmented state may be updated.
 At a major instance, however, the entire augmented state vector must be updated using the online and delayed offline measurements.